[Updated January 5, 2023]

 Point Lookout Vineyards offers stunning mountain views that stretch 50 miles on clear days.
 They also boast award-winning wines and meads: Our faves included the sweet apple notes of Sugarloaf 2019, the coffee and berry flavors of Javine 2018, and the Calm (Chamomile Lavender) and Beguile (Raspberry) meads.

-Stone Ashe Vineyards is a new winery, opening in summer 2020.
-So we only sampled two wines grown on their gorgeous property– a 2019 Chardonnay and Sauvignon Blanc.
+Stone Ashe Vineyards is a new winery that opened in summer 2020.
+We sampled two wines grown on their gorgeous property– a 2019 Chardonnay and Sauvignon Blanc.
 The former was dry, with apple and pear notes, but none of the oaky flavor you expect.
 The latter was crisp and tart, with hints of citrus and melon.

 The area is home to some of the best Pisgah National Forest hiking trails, including the Art Loeb Trail, Looking Glass Rock Trail, John Rock Trail, and Pink Beds Trail (which has lots of wildflowers in spring and summer).